 Since then, things have changed – a lot!
 Putting the blog on the back burner allowed me to discover so much about myself, meet some incredible people, and develop myself in areas beyond my digital talents.
 One thing I felt I was lacking, however, was a creative outlet.
 One of the pieces of advice I’d often give to women I coached who found themselves in ruts was to think back to the things they enjoyed as kids.
 I decided to take my own advice, and in doing so, rediscovered the love for creating that I’ve had ever since my parents bought me my first box of crayons.

 Since then, I’ve fallen madly in love with crafting – specifically card making.
-Yes, I know it’s 2020 and the only thing most of us get in the mail is bills, but believe it or not, there are a lot of incredibly talented paper crafters out there, who like me, still send handmade cards!
-While you’ll still be able to find plenty of my older food-related content here in the archives, going forward, I’ll focus on sharing more of my creative hobbies.
-(Fun fact: I’ve actually been doing this on my crafty Instagram account since last year!)
+Yes, I know that as adults, the only thing most of us get in the mail is bills.
+But believe it or not, there are a lot of incredibly talented paper crafters out there, and like me, they send handmade cards!
+While you’ll still be able to find plenty of my older food-related content here in the archives, lately I’ve been focusing on sharing more of my creative hobbies.
+(Fun fact: I’ve actually been doing this on my crafty Instagram account since 2019!)

 Got a little more time to read?